lmon/slideshow_app/Readme.txt

 [X]	I want to be able to make the gallery private
 [X]	I want to be able to add image captions,
 [X]	I want to be able to add a gallery title
+[X]	I want to be able to edit my profile w/o re-editing pw [X]	I want to be able to recover my password

 Tier 3
 As the system